YonatanReuvenIsraeli/Windows-Installation-Tool/README.md

 ## Notes
 - 3 unused drive letters are needed for standard Windows installation.
 - 2 unused drive letters are needed for Windows To Go installation.
+- On some versions of Windows 10 22H2, do to a "%windir%\System32\ReAgentc.exe" bug, the recovery partition files creation will fail.